 If you’re quite new to coffee brewing or you’ve never strayed away from the classic French press, you might be wondering… what is an AeroPress?
 And why is everyone talking about it?

 Well, to make a long story short, it’s an innovative gravity and pressure-powered coffee press that was invented in 2005 by Alan Adler, who owned a flying disc company.
-It’s also a popular manual brewing method particularly amongst frequent travelers because it’s cheap, easy to use and incredibly portable.
+It’s also a popular manual brewing method particularly amongst frequent travellers because it’s cheap, easy to use and incredibly portable.
 It’s becoming so popular that you might have even heard of the World AeroPress Championship!

 Now that we’ve cleared this up, read our AeroPress coffee review to find out all about its features and decide if it’s the right option for you.

 SUMMARY: The Aerobie AeroPress